Build a Bug Hotel: Give Nature's Little Helpers a Winter Home

 Ground Floor: Stones, broken pots, or logs for beetles and woodlice.

-Add a waterproof roof—like an old slate or some roof tiles or tape a plastic bag to the box — to keep rain out.
+Add a waterproof roof using slate, tiles, or even a plastic bag to keep the rain out.

-Let the kids get creative with natural paints and add a “Bug Hotel” sign and glue it to the front.
+Let the kids get creative with natural paints and add a “Bug Hotel” sign to the front.

-Put your bug hotel in a shady spot in the garden with the opening facing out.
+Put your bug hotel in a shady spot with the opening facing out, and wait for your tiny guests to arrive!

 Comments